-Regardless of whether a victim elects to pursue a criminal complaint, the College will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights.
 In Washington, a victim of domestic violence, dating violence, sexual assault or stalking has the right to seek a protection order.
 Further, Highline College complies with Washington State law in recognizing orders of protection.
 Any person who obtains an order of protection should provide a copy to the Public Safety Office and the Office of the Title IX Coordinator.
 A complainant may then meet with Public Safety to develop a Safety Action Plan, which is a plan for Public Safety and the victim to reduce risk of harm while on campus or coming and going from campus.
-This plan may include, but in not limited to: escorts, special parking arrangements, changing classroom location or allowing a student to complete assignments from home, etc. Protection from abuse orders may be available through the Washington State Courts webpage.
+This plan may include, but is not limited to: escorts, special parking arrangements, changing classroom location or allowing a student to complete assignments from home, etc. Protection from abuse orders may be available through the Washington State Courts webpage.